RobinLinus/treecoin/docs/state-tree.md

 - or `log2(6000000)*80 + log2(6000000)*log2(6000000)*32 ~ 18Kb` assuming a 10x faster block time of 1 minute.

 #### Probabilistic Proof of Proofs of Work
 To further increase confidence in the chain's consistency nano nodes can also query for _random_ headers by header id.
 This exponentially increases the probabilistically proved work (as long as _every_ random query is answered).
+This is also beneficial to the load balancing in the nano network because it incentivizes nano nodes to replicate the full headers chain redundantly.

 ## Indexes